filecoin-project/filecoin-docs/docs/reference/glossary.md

 ## Election

-Every [epoch](#epoch), a small subset of Filecoin [storage miners](#storage-miner) are _elected_ to mine a new [block](#block) for the Filecoin blockchain.
-A miner's probability of being elected is roughly proportional to the share of the Filecoin network's total storage capacity that they contribute.
+Every [epoch](#epoch), a small subset of Filecoin [storage providers](#storage-provider) are _elected_ to mine a new [block](#block) for the Filecoin blockchain.
+A provider's probability of being elected is roughly proportional to the share of the Filecoin network's total storage capacity that they contribute.

 ## Epoch

 Time in the Filecoin blockchain is discretized into _epochs_ that are currently thirty seconds in length.
-Every epoch, a subset of storage miners are elected to each add a new block to the Filecoin blockchain via [Winning Proof-of-Spacetime](#winning-proof-of-spacetime-winningpost).
+Every epoch, a subset of storage providers are elected to each add a new block to the Filecoin blockchain via [Winning Proof-of-Spacetime](#winning-proof-of-spacetime-winningpost).

 ## FIL